oduortoni/oduortoni/README.md

 👀 Interests...

 Computer programming, science and politics.
 I love these three fields in no particular order, largely because I tend to seek the underlying connection between things.
-I am probably the kind of person who would tell you how computer science and political science are related.
-My interest lies in finding ways to explain things using computers.
-I am on a journey of perfecting my ability to simulate everything and anything.

 🌱 Learning...